dgagler/dgagler.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/dylan-gagler-4a0a68191/)

 ## About Me
-I'm a master's student at Arizona State University, studying astrobiology and computational biology with Dr. Sara Imari Walker.
-My research involves accumulating large amounts of genetic and biochemical data from microorganisms to uncover large scale patterns in enzyme biochemistry.
-My previous work involved the analysis of microbiological and geochemical samples from Yellowstone National Park, including taxonomic characterization and dissolved gas measurements.
+I'm a master's student at Arizona State University, studying astrobiology and computational biology in the lab of Dr. Sara Imari Walker.
+I am fluent in Python and have particular expertise analyzing and visualizating complex biological data.
+My thesis involves accumulating large amounts of genetic and biochemical data from microorganisms to uncover large scale patterns in enzyme biochemistry, and a manuscript is currently in prep.
+Prior research experience includes dissolved gas chromatography, DNA extraction and amplification, 16S RNA analysis, and microbial taxonomic characterization using the R package, QIIME 2.
+Pre-prior research experience includes geoarchaeological and paleontological field work in Kenya, and geochronological analysis of detrital zircons using Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS).
 Outside of research, I love to play table tennis, explore nature, read, and spend time with the people I love.

+# Data Visualization Portfolio
+Here you can see some of the plots and figures I've generated.

 # Projects
 Below you can learn more about my research and previous and current projects.
 Click on the title links to see overviews in Jupyter NBViewer.